MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!-- NoStartMenuHomegroup-Description-Begin -->
 <!-- Description-Source-ADMX -->

-- If you enable this policy the Start menu will not show a link to Homegroup.
+- If you enable this policy the Start menu won't show a link to Homegroup.
 It also removes the homegroup item from the Start Menu options.
-As a result, users cannot add the homegroup link to the Start Menu.
+As a result, users can't add the homegroup link to the Start Menu.

-- If you disable or do not configure this policy, users can use the Start Menu options to add or remove the homegroup link from the Start Menu.
+- If you disable or don't configure this policy, users can use the Start Menu options to add or remove the homegroup link from the Start Menu.
 <!-- NoStartMenuHomegroup-Description-End -->

 <!-- NoStartMenuHomegroup-Editable-Begin -->